-Strawberry Balsamic Salsa is a sweet, tangy, refreshing summer fruit salsa that’s perfect for utilizing your farmer’s market haul of berries and herbs!
+This Strawberry Salsa is a sweet, tangy, and refreshing summer fruit salsa.
+Perfect for utilizing your farmer’s market haul of berries and herbs!

 For best results, you’ll want to find the sweetest summer strawberries available.
 If you end up with a basket that’s more to the tart side, you can always add additional brown sugar, to taste, to balance out the flavors.

 How To Pick Strawberries at the Grocery Store or Farm Market

 Wondering how to pick the best berries at the market?
 A couple of indicators that will help you bring the most flavorful, juiciest strawberries home.

 - Strawberry Color: Look for strawberries that are a bright, vibrant red from tip to stem.
 Sometimes, you’ll see a white or yellowish-red area that creeps down from the top of the berry.
 Berries with this coloration are underripe.
 I pass on these for consistently red strawberries.

 - Stems and Tops: Look for a vibrant green color here with fresh-looking leaves that aren’t starting to whither.